techarkit/Interview-wiki/README.md

-# Interview Wiki One Stop Destination for any interview
+# Interview Wiki

+One stop destination for all your interview questions and answers

 Contribute your questions which you faced during the interview.